crowdsecurity/crowdsec/docs/cscli/cscli_api.md

 ### Synopsis

-Allow to register your machine into crowdsec API to send and receive signal.
+Allow to register your machine into crowdsec API to send and receive alert.

 ### Examples